nitinaht

 Tourism Marketing – Nitinaht Lake and Doobah Fishing Camp

-The Ditidaht Development Corporation is exploring enhanced tourism opportunities for the Nitinaht Lake area, including the 350 hectare Doobah Fishing Camp Site.
+The Ditidaht Development Corporation continues to explore enhanced tourism opportunities for the Nitinaht Lake area.

 St Jean’s Seafood Cannery